GTPB/ELB18F/NGS.md

 The following links are a good source of information regarding this sequencing technology:
 * [Illumina Sequencing by Synthesis](https://www.youtube.com/watch?&v=fCd6B5HRaZ8).
 * [Elaine Mardis talk on NGS](https://www.youtube.com/watch?v=v1DbcJD4Ry0).

+**QUESTION**: Can you broadly describe commmon steps in most high throughput sequencing workflows?
+<details><summary>Click Here to see the answer</summary><p>

+  * Extraction and purification of the DNA template (even RNA must usually be converted to cDNA)

+  * Fragmentation of the DNA template (into a size range that can be accommodated by the machine)

+  * Attachment of sequencing tags (to enable reading by the machine)

+  * Amplification of signal (usually trough PCR, often already in the machine)

+  * Reading of signal and conversion into nucleotide bases

+</p></details>

 ## <a id="LO2">Interpret and Manipulate raw sequencing data</a>